pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

    50

 But we can also consider the series as monthly data.
-We could even ravel the initial data, or force the length of the :class:`~tdates.DateArray`:
+We could even ravel the initial data, or force the length of the :class:`~DateArray`:

    >>> newseries = ts.time_series(data, start_date=ts.now('M')-600, length=600)
    >>> newseries._dates.size